KingMaina/_shell/README.md

 ```sh
 $ echo "Hello World" > hello.txt && cat hello.txt
 ```
-To exit the shell, issue a `Ctrl-D`/`EOF` signal and terminate the shell program.
+To exit the shell, press ctrl-d to issue a `Ctrl-D`/`EOF` signal and terminate the shell program.
 This can be done while running the shell locally or using the docker container.
 If used while you have launched valgrind, it will terminate the shell program running in valgrind first and give a summary of memory usage, then prompt the user again for a command.
 Press Ctrl-D again to terminate the shell.
 > This is temporary for now as built-in commands such as `exit` to **exit** the shell have not been implemented yet.